Mujahidul-Islam11/Next-Js/README.md

 Rendering is the process of transforming code into the visual and interactive web pages that users see and interact with on their browsers.

 There are two types of rendering
+- Client Side Rendering(CSR) - Web page is rendered by the user's browser instead of server
+- Pre-Rendering - Process of generating a website's contents or parts before a user requests them.